 Pest resistance: no serious pests are normally seen on the plant

 Marlberry is great in mixed group and background plantings.
 It can be trained into a small tree by removing lower foliage and branches to expose the interesting trunk pattern.
 The multiple trunks become an interesting element in the landscape, and they look nice lighted at night.
 Space them 15 feet apart along an entrance road or sidewalk to create a nice linear planting of multi-trunked small trees.
-Since they will remain quite dense even in the partial shade, they make a great screen for residential landscapes.
+Since they will remain quite dense even in partial shade, they make a great screen for residential landscapes.

-This shrub prefers well-drained soils and a semi-shade to full sun location in the landscape.
-It will grow in soils with a wide pH range from a sandy humus to calcareous shell and is fast growing.
+This shrub prefers well-drained soils and a semi-shade to full-sun location in the landscape.
+It will grow in soils with a wide pH range from a sandy humus to calcareous shell and is fast-growing.

 Marlberry is easily propagated from seed.